stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ## Core Architectural Difference

-**HyperShift gives a tenant a cluster.
+**Hypershift gives a tenant a cluster.
 MTO gives a tenant a governed part of one.**

 That is the whole comparison, and it is a decision about isolation, not about governance.

-HyperShift makes per-tenant clusters affordable enough to be a realistic default in a way standalone clusters never were.
+Hypershift makes per-tenant clusters affordable enough to be a realistic default in a way standalone clusters never were.
 What it does not do is answer the questions that arrive once a tenant has its cluster: who belongs to this tenant, what may they consume, what standards must their environments meet, what does this cost, and what happens inside that cluster when three teams share it.

 Those are operating-model questions, and they persist regardless of how the isolation was achieved.